Nike Junior Golf Camp, University of Idaho and WSU

 Check-In and Check-Out

 The overnight camp price includes all meals/lodging and golf activities.
-The extended day camp price includes everything but breakfast and lodging.
-The Day Camp program runs from 9:00am - 4:00pm Monday - Wednesday.
-On Sunday, day campers will participate from 2:00 - 5:00pm.
-On Thursday, day campers will participate from 9:00am - 1:00pm.
+The Day Camp program runs from 9:00am - 5:00pm Monday and Tuesday.
+On Sunday, day campers participate from 12:00 - 5:00pm.
+On Wednesday, day campers participate from 9:00am - 5:00pm.

 Nike Junior Golf Camps does not provide transportation to and from airports, bus depots or train stations.
 The packet we send to registered campers in the spring offers suggestions on shuttle services for each specific camp.